ryan-powers-va/myRepo/ratings-initiative-brief.md

 > What evidence do we have of the problem?

 Transcript analysis suggest that the VA Chatbot is being asked to handle an increasing number of ratings inquiries.
-The most common utterance is some form of the question "What is my rating?"
+The most common utterance is some form of the question "What is my rating?" followed by process questions (i.e. how long until...?) and general rating FAQs.

 > Why do you think the problem is occurring?